Using Threat Feeds

 Moving down to the Conditions pane, we set a threshold of Greater Than 1 kpps.
 This will trigger the alarm if any of the hosts on Pear’s network are sending more than 1000 packets per second of traffic to a known Botnet C&C server.

 The final pane that needs our attention is Notifications.
 Click anywhere in the Send Alert Status Updates To selector and choose Slack itsec.
-Note that this notification channel must already have been configured under Alerting » Channels (see Alert Notifications).
+Note that this notification channel must already have been configured under Alerting » Channels (see Notifications).

 Activate the Policy